Alignment conditions of the human eye for few-photon vision experiments: Introduction

 \section{Introduction}

 Since the advancement of quantum mechanics human vision is studied at the few-photon level.
 In the $1940$s it was shown for the first time that the human visual system is sensitive to light pulses containing only a few photons \cite{Hechtetal1941}.
 In later experiments this limit has been reproduced for narrow \cite{Velden1946,Sakitt1972,Teichetal1982} and wide \cite{DentonPirenne1954,Deyetal2021} field stimuli, and recently it has been shown that humans might even perceive single photons \cite{Tinsleyetal2016}.
+This result has been challenged by an experiment supporting the hypothesis that at least two photons are necessary to invoke visual perception \cite{Kilpelainenetal2024}.
 On the other hand, flux measurements indicate a threshold for vision of $\SI{0.1}{photons/ms}$ \cite{MarriottMorrisPirenne1959}.
 These results are quite remarkable, given the optical loss in the human eye, the dark activation rate of human photoreceptor cells, and the noisy environment of the brain.
-To probe the few-photon response of the human visual system further, we recently proposed to perform quantum detector tomography on the human visual system in the few-photon range \cite{Reepetal2023}.\\ Typically, experiments probing the absolute limits of human vision using narrow field stimuli target the temporal and/or nasal area of the retina where the density of rod cells is highest, the high-density rod (hDR) regions.
-These regions are part of an hDR ring around the central region of the visual field \cite{Curcioetal1990,JonasSchneiderNaumann1992}.
+To probe the few-photon response of the human visual system further, we recently proposed to perform quantum detector tomography on the human visual system in the few-photon range \cite{Reepetal2023}.\\ Experiments probing the absolute limits of human vision use stimuli that target the areas of the retina where rod cells are abundant.
 Rod cells are used to mediate scotopic (low-light) vision and are known to be sensitive to single photon stimulation \cite{Phanetal2014}.
-However, in the works cited above, the hDR region is targeted using a different angle of the light stimuli presented to test subjects -- chosen values of this angle ranging from $7^{\circ}$ to $23^{\circ}$.
-Although it has previously been shown that angles between approximately $10^{\circ}$ and $15^{\circ}$ yield the lowest threshold for vision \cite{HalettMarriottRodger1962}, it should be noted that the cited works do not provide an in-depth discussion of eye and stimulus alignment.
-To the best of our knowledge, such a discussion is not presented in literature to date, which makes an actual comparison between the different angle values hard.
-However, more importantly, although the hDR regions contain the largest number of rod cells on the temporal-nasal meridian, the actual highest-density rod (HDR) region is found in the superior area of the retina \cite{Curcioetal1990,JonasSchneiderNaumann1992}.\\ In this work, we will discuss eye alignment for few-photon vision experiments from a theoretical point of view.
-Using ray tracing simulations in a $3$-dimensional model of the human eye, we can determine the optimal conditions for targeting the HDR region.
-Apart from this, the approach allows us to determine the necessary alignment precision for such experiments.
+Most experiments target the nasal or temporal retinal area.
+The only exception in the works cited above is Ref. \cite{Kilpelainenetal2024}, in which experiments were performed in the vertical visual field.
+However, there seems to be no consensus on the angle under which light stimuli should presented to the test subjects -- chosen values of this angle range from $7^{\circ}$ to $23^{\circ}$.
+With exception from Ref. \cite{Tinsleyetal2016} stating that the density of rod cells is highest at their chosen angle of $23^{\circ}$ in the temporal visual field (nasal retina), typically no rationale is given for choosing a specific angle.
+Although it has previously been shown that the threshold for vision at the temporal retina is lowest for angles between approximately $10^{\circ}$ and $15^{\circ}$ \cite{HalettMarriottRodger1962}, it should be noted that the cited works do not provide an in-depth discussion of eye and stimulus alignment.
+To the best of our knowledge, such a discussion is not presented in literature to date, which makes an actual comparison between the different angle values hard.\\ In this work, we will discuss eye alignment for few-photon vision experiments from a theoretical point of view.
+Using ray tracing simulations in a $3$-dimensional model of the human eye, we show that the $10^{\circ}$ to $15^{\circ}$ range of minimum threshold coincides with the high-density rod (hDR) region in the temporal retina \cite{Curcioetal1990}.
+For this reason we propose to target the retinal highest-density rod (HDR) region, which is found in the superior area of the retina \cite{Curcioetal1990,JonasSchneiderNaumann1992}.
+Using our ray tracer we can determine the stimulus conditions for targeting the HDR region and determine the necessary alignment precision for such experiments.
 We will proceed by reviewing the geometry of the human eye in section \ref{secEyeGeom}.
 Then, in section \ref{secSimulation} we will discuss the developed simulation model, after which the results are presented in section \ref{secResults}.
 We conclude by a discussion and conclusion in sections \ref{secDiscussion} and \ref{secConclusions}, respectively.